Saugeen River

 If you're looking for a nice beautiful and easy paddle in southern Ontario with plenty of access options (and you're looking to find something other than the Grand River) take a look at the Saugeen River.
 Similar to the Grand, it's an excellent flatwater river tripping experience.
 There are even two public camping spots along the way so you can make it a two night trip if you'd like, or just do a day paddle between any two points of your choosing.

-Portages: None, other than some seasonal low water areas you may need to drag your canoe through.
+Portages: None, other than some seasonal low-water areas you may need to drag your canoe through.

 The McBeath camping area is a set of free campsites with river-only access.
-It's basically a large lawn, but sure makes for easy canoe camping.
+It's basically a large lawn, but it sure makes for easy canoe camping.
 You'll be close to other campers if it's busy, but in the four times we've been down this river, it's always been great.

 Outfitter: Thorncrest Outfitters is the only business that services the Saugeen that we're aware of.
 They've been at it for decades and always deliver a decent service. (ok, I haven't used their services in over 20 years, but I'm sure they're still great).